|

 Development of the Modern Pan-Death Movement.]

-| Most
+Most

-people no longer live in communities/neighbourhoods
+people no longer live in communities/neighbourhoods:

-where |
+instead |

 |